Mawé people: Initiation rites

 The Sateré-Mawé people intentionally use bullet ant stings as part of their initiation rites to become a warrior.
-The ants are first rendered unconscious by submerging them in a natural sedative and then hundreds of them are woven into a glove made out of leaves (which resembles a large oven mitt), stinger facing inward.
+The ants are gathered from their homes by the men of the community, while the women and children gather cashew leaves.
+The ants are first rendered unconscious by submerging them in a natural sedative and then hundreds of them are woven into a glove made out of the cashew leaves (which resembles a large oven mitt), stinger facing inward.
 When the ants regain consciousness, the boy slips the glove onto his hand.
-The goal of this initiation rite is to keep the glove on for a full five minutes.
+The goal of this initiation rite is to keep the glove on for a full ten minutes.
 When finished, the boy's hand and part of his arm are temporarily paralyzed due to the ant venom.
-In addition to suffering intense pain, he may hallucinate and shake uncontrollably for days.
+In addition to suffering severely extreme and intense pain, he may hallucinate and shake uncontrollably for days.
 The only "protection" provided is a coating of charcoal on the hands, supposedly to confuse the ants and inhibit their stinging.
-To fully complete the initiation, however, the boys must go through the ordeal a total of 20 times over the course of several months.
+To fully complete the initiation, however, the boys must go through the ordeal a total of 20 times over the course of several months or sometimes even years.